ytcs/ytcs.github.io/_posts/2025-05-26-stochastic-thermodynamics-computation.md

 The framework of stochastic thermodynamics offers powerful tools to analyze the energetic costs of computation, but many fascinating questions and complex systems remain topics of ongoing research.
 While we have focused on foundational concepts and straight-line circuits, the principles discussed extend to a broader range of computational paradigms, each with its own unique thermodynamic considerations.

 *   **Finite Automata (FA) and Transducers**: Section 12 of Wolpert (2019) discusses the entropy dynamics of FAs, which, unlike circuits, can handle inputs of arbitrary length and involve cycles and memory.
 Analyzing FAs often involves considering their steady-state behavior or the thermodynamics of processing sequences of symbols.
-Early work by Ganesh et al. (2013) and Chu et al. (2018) explores these aspects, for example, by using time-homogeneous rate matrices and energy landscapes to drive FA transitions.
+Early work by Chu et al. (2018) ([arXiv:1806.04875](https://arxiv.org/abs/1806.04875)) explores these aspects, for example, by using time-homogeneous rate matrices and energy landscapes to drive FA transitions.

 *   **Turing Machines (TMs) and Kolmogorov Complexity**: While TMs represent the canonical model of universal computation, a full thermodynamic analysis is exceptionally complex.
 The connection between TMs and Kolmogorov complexity (the length of the shortest program to produce a given output, Sec 4.5 of Wolpert) hints at deep links between minimal program length and minimal thermodynamic cost, but formalizing this is a major challenge.
 How do the costs of running a Universal Turing Machine, or the costs associated with halting (or not halting), manifest thermodynamically?

 *   **Information Ratchets**: These devices, discussed in Section 13 of Wolpert (2019), operate by rectifying thermal fluctuations to perform work or process information, often in response to a stream of inputs that may be non-Markovian or have long-range correlations.
 Their continuous operation and interaction with input/output streams pose unique analytical challenges.
-The "Information Processing Second Law (IPSL)" by Boyd et al. (2016) relates entropy flow per iteration to differences in Kolmogorov-Sinai entropy rates of input and output streams, offering one perspective on their costs.

 *   **Logically Reversible Computing Revisited**: While the Landauer cost of a logically reversible operation is zero, Section 11 of Wolpert (2019) delves into the subtleties that arise when considering the full cycle of computation, including initializing ancillary bits and, crucially, *re-initializing* the copied input and control bits back to a standard state for reuse.
 When these unavoidable re-initialization costs are factored in, the purported thermodynamic advantages of reversible computing over optimally designed irreversible AO devices are often diminished or eliminated, especially concerning the fundamental Landauer cost of the overall input-output transformation.